brriann/qbot/README.md

 https://medium.com/@michael_87060/build-a-self-driving-q-bot-6aa67ba60769

-The Q-bot is a small robot and associated software that uses machine learning (specifically Q learning) to learn to seek the nearest physical object in its surroundings.
+The Q-bot is a small robot and associated software that uses machine learning (specifically Q learning) to learn how to seek the nearest object in its surroundings.
+The robot can be virtual - simulated in software - or physical.

+The build should cost <$50 with readily-available parts, and less if you salvage.
-The robot uses a Raspberry Pi Zero W, a Sparkfun VL53L1X laser time-of- flight sensor, and 28byj geared stepper motors for movement.
+The physical robot uses a Raspberry Pi Zero W, a Sparkfun VL53L1X laser time-of- flight sensor, and 28byj geared stepper motors for movement.
 Aside from assorted nuts and bolts, a battery, and some wires, the only other required components can be 3D printed.
-Links are provided below to the parts you will need, but they are example products or vendors only; feel free to substitute parts wherever you like.
+Links are provided below to the components you will need.
+These are example products or vendors only; feel free to substitute parts wherever you like.
 We are not endorsing, sponsored by,  or recommending any particular seller.